 Baby FaceReader is the first and only software tool that offers these possibilities!
 Try it out for yourself.

-Examples of parent-child interaction studies
+- facilitate the study of parent-child interaction

 - As the best place to look at typical eating behavior is in the home, not in a lab setting, Edelson and her colleagues from the Nestlé Research Center in Sweden studied parent-child interactions during meal time using in-home studies.